-• A minimum of a C grade in Year 10 French though an A or a B grade is preferable.
+C grade in Year 10 French, A or B grade preferable

-Mrs Michele Monti
+Ms Michele Monti

-Learning Leader of Languages K-12 Michele.Monti@ggs.wa.edu.au
+Head of Learning - Languages (K-12) Michele.Monti@ggs.wa.edu.au

 Geography ATAR

 The study of geography draws on students' curiosity about the diversity of the world's places and their peoples, cultures and environments.
 It enables them to appreciate the complexity of our world and the diversity of its environments, economies and cultures and use this knowledge to promote a more sustainable way of life and awareness of social and spatial inequalities.